mjmajlesi/SmartDataCleaner/README.md

 python test.py
 ```

-## 🔧 Configuration

-The application uses sensible defaults for all settings.
-No additional configuration is required to get started!

-## 🐛 Known Limitations

-- Maximum file size depends on available system memory
-- Very large datasets may require additional processing time

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs and issues
-- Suggest new features
-- Submit pull requests with improvements

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 💡 Example Use Cases

-- **Data Scientists**: Prepare datasets for machine learning models
-- **Business Analysts**: Clean and normalize business data
-- **Researchers**: Process survey and experimental data
-- **Content Creators**: Prepare datasets for analysis and visualization

 ## 🎯 Roadmap